courtois-neuromod/cneuromax/README.md

 **4. Facilitate researcher collaboration through:**
 * An object-oriented structure for code sharing & reusability.
 * A mono-repository workspace with task/experiment-specific subdirectories.
+* A very informative & clear to navigate Python API reference.
 * Shared logging with a [Weights & Biases](https://wandb.ai/site) team space.

 **5. Promote high-quality and reproducible code by:**